simple-tracer/about/README.md

 <details>
     <summary>I have an issue, what can I do?</summary>
     <br>
     Please report it in the Issues tab of the related Github repository.
 If you aren't sure which repository to report the issue in, you can report it here.
-If         your issue is sensitive or related to secruity please email [contact@simpletracer.tech](mailto:contact@simpletracer.tech).
+If         your issue is sensitive or related to secruity please email <a href="mailto:contact@simpletracer.tech">contact@simpletracer.tech</a>.
 </details>

 <details>
     <summary>I don't have the technical know how to set up the app, what can I do?</summary>
     <br>
     We offer free set up to all goverment agencies.
-Please email [contact@simpletracer.tech](mailto:contact@simpletracer.tech), with details and verifaction of your identity.
+Please email <a href="mailto:contact@simpletracer.tech">contact@simpletracer.tech</a>, with details and verifaction of your identity.
 </details>

 <details>